Gawler Football Club: Early history

+Any person desirous of joining the above Club can do so by attending the next meeting, which will take place at the Commercial Hotel, on Wednesday evening, 1 July at 8 o'clock precisely, J. CHAS.
+HARRIS, Hon.
+Sec.

+On Saturday 29 May 1869 on Park Lands at Gawler between 15 members of the Old Adelaide Football Club and a like number of the Gawler Club.
+With Adelaide winning by 3 goals to nil.
+Captains, Messrs.
+Sparks (Adelaide) and Sandland (Gawler).

+On Saturday 17 July 1869 a match was played between the members of the Gawler Football Club, who mustered to the number of about 18.
+The sides were distinguished by the colors pink and blue, Mr. T. R. Bright being elected Captain of the pinks, and Mr. Sandland captain of the blues.
+The pinks kicked the first goal and afterwards two goals were kicked by the blues.
+The game was kept up with great spirit till about dusk.

+In addition to Football the club was also involved with Athletics.

+Early interclub matches

+On Saturday 28 August 1869, it was reported that a football match would be played in the afternoon between 15 members of the Kapunda Football Club (wearing blue), and 15 of the Gawler Club (wearing pink).
+The following were the list of the Gawler players:— Sandland (Captain), Messrs.
+R. Semple, T. R. Bright, R. Lewis, Barber, Crispe, Crump, Ferguson, Fitzgerald, Fuller, Martin, Smith, Symonds, N. Woods, and C. Harris.

 On Saturday 20 August 1870, it was reported that a football match was played at Salisbury on a vacant piece of land opposite the Mill between 12 members of the Gawler Club and Woodville (who had a few Salisbury gents help made up their numbers).
 Gawler Captain was Mr. R.C.
 Sandland and Woodville's Mr. A. Crooks who scored the only goal after 1 hour of play.

+Matches against Adelaide clubs pre SAFA 1877

-On 23 June 1874 it was reported that at game between Gawler and Kensington Football Club at the Park Lands that went on for 4 hours before a crowd of hundreds that failed to reduce in number.
-The final score was 1 goal each.
+On 23 June 1874 it was reported that at game between Gawler and Kensington Football Club at the Park Lands that went on for four hours before a crowd of hundreds that failed to reduce in number.
+The final score was one goal each.
 There was no quarrels during the game and at the end each side cheered the other.

-In Aug 1874 on Prince Albert's Birthday Public a match was played at Gawler Park Lands between the local Football Club and Port Adelaide Football Club that went on for 2 hours and was played in great spirits.
+In Aug 1874 on Prince Albert's Birthday Public a match was played at Gawler Park Lands between the local Football Club and Port Adelaide Football Club that went on for two hours and was played in great spirits.
 Robinson from Gawler scored the only goal.
-A 2nd goal scored by Dawkins from Gawler was disputed owing to the interpretation of one of the rules.
+A second goal scored by Dawkins from Gawler was disputed owing to the interpretation of one of the rules.